MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-sbc-multiple-tenants.md

 - The derived trunk, as the name suggests, inherits or derives all the configuration parameters from the carrier trunk.

 Examples:
-- Customers.adatum.biz – the carrier trunk which needs to be created in the carrier tenant.
+- sbc1.adatum.biz – the carrier trunk which needs to be created in the carrier tenant.

-- Sbc1.customers.adatum.biz – the derived trunk in a customer tenant.
+- woodgrovebank.sbc1.adatum.biz – the derived trunk in a customer tenant.
 You can add the name of the derived trunk in the customer tenant in the voice routes without creating it.

 - Carrier will need to set up DNS record resolving derived trunk FQDN to carrier SBC IP address.